Exceptional opportunities for individuals with developmental disabilities and differe

 A letter from Janet Smola, Outgoing Executive Director

-These extraordinary times are exceptional opportunities to support one another and spread good in our community.
-In 1986, ExOPS began this very journey—to serve and support families who have loved ones with developmental disabilities and differences.
-What began as an informal gathering of concerned parents meeting in their homes, has grown to become one of the premier advocacy groups in Georgia.
+Welcome to Exceptional Ops (ExOPS)!
+These extraordinary times present exceptional opportunities for community support and to uplift one another.
+Established in 1986, ExOPS began its mission to advocate for families who have loved ones with developmental disabilities and differences.
+What started as an informal gathering of concerned parents in their homes has evolved into one of the premier nonprofit organizations dedicated to advocacy and leadership in Georgia.
 (READ MORE)

 About Janet Smola

-Janet Smola has lived in Fayette County since 1993.
-In that time, she has served as the Fundraising Director of The Joseph Sams School and The Dixie Wing of The Commemorative Air Force.
-Janet was the Marketing Director for The Great Georgia Airshow from 2001 until 2013.
-She served as an elected member of The Fayette County School Board for 12 years.
-In 2004, Janet became the Executive Director for ExceptionalOPS (ExOPS).
+Janet Smola has been a dedicated resident of Fayette County since 1993, where she has made significant contributions to the community through her leadership roles.
+She has served as the Fundraising Director of The Joseph Sams School and The Dixie Wing of The Commemorative Air Force.
+Additionally, Janet was the Marketing Director for The Great Georgia Airshow from 2001 until 2013, and she spent 12 years as an elected member of The Fayette County School Board.
+In 2004, she took on the role of Executive Director for ExceptionalOPS (ExOPS), a nonprofit organization focused on advocacy for citizens with developmental disabilities and differences.

 Email: janetsmola@comcast.net